AdamGaidi/IT2810-P4-database-search-catalog/README.md

 $ cd gruppe01
 $ yarn # install the project dependencies
 $ cd database && docker-compose up -d # Sets up and hosts the database at http://localhost:4466/
+$ yarn server:dev # You need to run the backend to be able to populate the database with our script
 $ node populate_database.js # Populates the database
 ```